 So, what’s the actual feedback of the app’s users?
 User experience is one of the most important parts of a new app.
 After all, the person using the app is who matters, right?

 According to Kaiser Health News, Milt Roney (71, a retiree from Washington, D.C.) gave his thoughts about the app.
 At first, Roney was skeptical saying “I wouldn’t use an app like that,” he went on “[My procedures are] going to be covered, and I’m not going to worry about it.”

 Casey Schwarz, senior counsel for the Medicare Rights Center also gave her statement.
 “Usable and good for general information, it doesn’t provide Personal Information that might be more helpful in making treatment or access decisions”.

 Is the New Medicare What’s Covered App Easy to Use

-However, AARP reports roughly 46% of individuals aged 60+ don’t even have smartphones.
+However, AARP reports that roughly 46% of individuals aged 60+ don’t even have smartphones.
 Even lower on the scale are those 70+ with only 29% of them having smartphones.